 Short-Term Inflammation from High-Fat Diets

 Even short-term high-fat eating can harm your heart.
-Studies show that within hours of eating fatty meals, markers like C-reactive protein (CRP) rise sharply.
-These spikes strain blood vessel linings, causing micro-injuries.
+Fatty meals can increase C-reactive protein (CRP) levels within hours of consumption.
+These spikes strain the blood vessels’ lining, leading to micro-injuries.

-Repeated often, this cycle leads to long-term damage.
-Research in 2023 found that just one high-fat meal increases cytokines—proteins that promote inflammation.
+If repeated often, this cycle leads to long-term damage.
+A single meal with high fat content amplifies cytokines that assist in causing inflammation.
 Over days, these changes stress your heart.

 Studies Linking High-Fat Diets to Heart Issues

 Recent studies show that eating too much fat can harm your heart.
-The PURE study and animal experiments found heart health problems in just days.
-Clinical trials also found that even short periods of high-fat diets can mess with important body functions.
+The PURE research and animal experiments found heart health problems in just a few days.
+Clinical trials also found that even short periods of high-fat diets can mess with essential body functions.

 Research on Short-Term High-Fat Diets

-- PURE study data shows saturated fat spikes triglycerides, a marker for heart disease.
+- PURE study data shows that saturated fat spikes triglycerides, a marker for heart disease.

 - Rodent models displayed arterial stiffness after just 5 days of high-fat feeding.